Before assigning group work

 - In the Number of groups menu, select how many groups to create.
 Students are equally assigned to the number of groups you choose.
-Be careful as you make changes.
-If you've created four groups with titles, and then use the menu and change to six groups, your groups redistribute and the titles are removed.
+Be careful as you make changes before you save.
+If you create four groups with titles and optional descriptions, and then use the menu and change to six groups, your groups redistribute and the titles and descriptions are removed.

 - To remove all students from the current group set, select Unassign All at the top of the page.
 The setting changes to Custom if you move students to different groups after they're grouped and before you save.